orbeon/orbeon-forms-doc/form-runner/access-control/deployed-forms.md

 ### Summary page

 - Access is completely denied if the current user can't perform any of the _Read_, _Update_, or _Delete_ operations.
-  -[SINCE Orbeon Forms 2022.1] Access is also completely denied if the user doesn't have the _List_ permission.
+  - [SINCE Orbeon Forms 2022.1] Access is also completely denied if the user doesn't have the _List_ permission.
 - The _Delete_ button is disabled if the current user can't perform the _Delete_ operation.
 - The _review_ and _pdf_ button are disabled if the current user can't perform the _Read_ operation.
 - Clicking in a row of the table will open the form in _Edit_ mode if the current user can perform the _Update_ operation, in _View_ mode if they can perform the _Read_ operation, and do nothing otherwise.